 Most of the get of Round Table raced on his home side of the Atlantic.
 A personal favourite of the author’s was He’s A Smoothie.
 This versatile Canadian bred champion won on dirt and grass, at distances ranging from six furlongs to sixteen furlongs.
 He’s A Smoothie won the Prince of Wales Stakes, Seagram Cup twice, Canadian International, Hialeah Turf Cup, Eclipse Handicap, Canadian Maturity, and four more stakes races.
 He is a member of the Canadian Racing Hall of Fame.
 He’s A Smoothie was bred and raced by Bill Beasley, one of the more prominent breeders/owners in Canada at the time.

 Drumtop was a sound and well raced mare by Round Table.
-Unraced as a two year old, Drumtop would make forty-four starts in the next three years.
+Unraced as a two year old, Drumtop made forty-four starts in the next three years.
 Among her big wins were the Canadian International, Hialeah Turf Cup, Bowling Green Handicap, Columbiana Handicap, and Princeton Handicap.
 She won seventeen of her forty-four races, ten of which were stakes wins.
 As a broodmare, Drumtop produced three stakes winners, Brogan, War of Words, and Topsider.
 The latter became a good sire standing at Claiborne.

 Advocator won five stakes race, as part of his ten total wins from forty-six starts.
-He place in a further twenty races.
+He placed in a further twenty races.
 Bicker (Del Mar Derby), Illustrious (Native Dancer Handicap), multi stakes winner Knightly Manner, Duel (Charles S. Strub Stakes, Saratoga Special), Beau Brummel (Garden State Stakes), Dignitas (Charles S. Strub Stakes, San Vincent Stakes), King Pellinore, (Oak Tree Invitational, Champions Invitational, Blandford Stakes, Carleton F. Burke Handicap, second Irish Derby), Tell (Hollywood Derby), Royal Glint (Santa Anita Handicap, United Nations Handicap, Haskell Stakes, Arlington Park Handicap), Upper Case (Florida Derby), Poker (Bowling Green Handicap), Dancealot (Selima Stakes), and Table The Rumor (Fair Ground Oaks), were all very good sound race horses sired by Round Table.

 While the sons of Round Table did not fully carry on a tail male line, his daughters produced some gems that did very well.
 European champion Caerleon (Prix du Jockey Club, Benson & Hedges Gold Cup) had a very successful stud career as he led the England/Ireland sire list twice.
 Siring one hundred and one stakes winners including classic winners Cape Verdi, Lady Carla, Moonax, and duel Derby winner Generous.
 Caerleon also sired Arc winner Mariebard and is the dam sire of Mutafaweq (St. Leger Stakes, Canadian International) and Japanese Horse of the Year Taiki Shuffle.

 Another sire of note produced by a Round Table mare was Sir Tristram.
-A revelation in the Antipodes, Sir Tristram stood at Cambridge Stud in New Zealand and proceeded to sire one hundred and forty stakes winners, and daughters who produce two hundred stakes winners.
+A revelation in the Antipodes, Sir Tristram stood at Cambridge Stud in New Zealand and proceeded to sire one hundred and forty stakes winners, and daughters who collectively produced two hundred stakes winners.
 Sir Tristram led six sire titles and has established a tail male line through his great son Zabeel.

 Other top class stakes winners produced by Round Table mares are Bowl Game (Man o’ War Stakes, Washington D.C.
 International, Turf Classic Stakes, Gulfstream Park Handicap, Arlington Handicap), De La Rose (Hollywood Derby, Saranac Stakes, Diana Handicap), Outstandingly (Breeder’s Cup Juvenile Fillies, Hollywood Starlet Stakes), Hidden Lake (Beldame Stakes, Go For Wand Stakes, Hempstead Handicap), Northern Baby (Champion Stakes, leading national hunt sire)and Briartic (Connaught Cup, Victoria Stakes, Highlander Stakes, leading sire in Canada).

 Poker would have ever lasting fame at stud as the dam sire of Triple Crown winner and leading sire Seattle Slew and of multi classic winning champion Silver Charm.
 Flirting Around sired South African Horse of the Year Wolf Power.
-Wolf Power stood in the US and sired Freedom Cry (Santa Monica Handicap) and is the dam sire of two times Eclipse Award Horse of the Year Wise Dan and two times leading Canadian Sire Milwaukee Brew.
+Wolf Power stood in the U.S. and sired Freedom Cry (Santa Monica Handicap) and is the dam sire of two times Eclipse Award Horse of the Year Wise Dan and two times leading Canadian Sire Milwaukee Brew.

 Round Table was pensioned from stud in 1979 at the age of twenty-five.
 He would live out his life at Claiborne, meeting and greeting his admirers when they came to visit him.
 One of his admirers was none other than Queen Elizabeth II, who altered her trip to Kentucky in order to visit Round Table.
 The Queen had a vested interest in the great horse as it was her father King George VI who bred Knight’s Daughter and subsequently sold her to Bull Hancock.
-There have been many champions in Thoroughbred history who had the athletic ability and iron constitution to compete over four long seasons.
+There have been many champions in thoroughbred history who had the athletic ability and iron constitution to compete over four long seasons.
 That Round Table was able to compete with the elite, and win consistently, over a sixty-six race career was truly remarkable.

 Round Table defeated some great horses such as Bold Ruler, Iron Liege, Clem, Porterhouse, Bureaucracy, Nadir, Tudor Era, Bald Eagle, Swoon’s Son, and Seaneen.
 He was equally good on dirt or grass, although many are in agreement that grass was his better surface.
 He carried large weight and set records doing so.
 He was fast and very durable, as his sixty-six starts will attest.
-On the track, Round Table was a tough honest competitor.
+On the track, Round Table was a durable honest competitor.

 He was also one of the most cherished of souls.
 His genial personality made him a farm favourite of Bull Hancock’s daughter Dell.
 “He was one of the kindest horses I have ever known”, said Dell when reminiscing about the great champion.
 The internet is full of stories from fans that had the chance to meet Round Table.
 He remained kind natured to the end.
 Round Table passed away on June 13, 1987 at the age of thirty-three.